-Each resident's access to residential services is determined on the basis of fair and transparent criteria.
+Each resident's access to services is determined on the basis of fair and transparent criteria.

-- 2.8.1 There is a written policy on admission, transfer and discharge from the residential service that takes account of the rights of residents and is consistent with these Standards and ensures that a resident's needs are assessed prior to admission to a centre to ensure that the resident's needs can be met by the centre. - 2.8.2 Each resident is given the opportunity to visit the residential service before they make an informed decision and consent to stay there.
-Opportunities are provided to meet with a member of staff prior to admission, to discuss what the transition into the residential service will mean, and to discuss the application for admission. - 2.8.3 Where a resident has been admitted to the residential care setting in an emergency, they are given time and information in order to decide whether or not to remain in the residential care setting on a long-term basis. - 2.8.4 Each resident is consulted with, supported and involved in the planning for their transition from their current living arrangements into residential services.

-Non-emergency transitions between services provide continuity in residents' lives and seek to avoid or minimise any disruption of the persons' lives and this is reflected in their individual care plan. - 2.8.5 Admission and discharge to the residential service is timely, planned in a safe manner, determined on the basis of fair and transparent criteria, and placements are based on agreement for contract of care with the registered provider. - 2.8.6 Each resident signs an agreement for contract of care, in an accessible format, with the registered provider.
-If a resident is unable or chooses not to sign, this is recorded. - 2.8.7 The agreement provides for and is consistent with the assessment, the service's statement of purpose and the individual care plan. - 2.8.8 Residents are informed of new admissions, with due regard to the rights of the applicant for admission. - 2.8.9 Each resident is told about key aspects of service provision prior to their admission.
-In the case of emergency admissions, this is done as soon as possible after admission.
+- 2.7.1 There is a written policy on admission, transfer and discharge from the residential service that takes account of the rights of residents and is consistent with these Standards and ensures that a resident's needs are assessed prior to admission to a centre to ensure that the resident's needs can be met by the centre. - 2.7.2 Each resident is given the opportunity to visit the residential service before they make an informed decision and consent to stay there.
+Opportunities are provided to meet with a member of staff prior to admission, to discuss what the transition into the residential service will mean, and to discuss the application for admission. - 2.7.3 Each resident is consulted with, supported and involved in the planning for their transition from their current living arrangements into residential services.
+Non-emergency transitions between services provide continuity in resident's lives and seek to avoid or minimise any disruption of the person's life and this is reflected in their individual care plan. - 2.7.4 Admission and discharge to the residential service is timely, planned in a safe manner, determined on the basis of fair and transparent criteria and placements are based on written agreements with the registered provider. - 2.7.5 Each resident and/or their representative signs an agreement for contract of care, in an accessible format, with the registered provider.
+If a resident or their representatives is unable or chooses not to sign, this is recorded. - 2.7.6 The agreement provides for and is consistent with the assessment, the service's statement of purpose and the individual care plan. - 2.7.7 Residents are informed of new admissions, with due regard to the rights of the applicant for admission. - 2.7.8 Each resident is told about key aspects of service provision prior to their admission.
+In the case of emergency admissions, this is done as soon as possible after admission. - 2.7.9 Appropriate supports are available for residents to deal with issues such as loneliness and adjustment to a new environment.

-- 2.8.10 Appropriate supports are available for residents to deal with issues such as loneliness and adjustment to a new environment. - 2.8.11 Each resident has a lifestyle in the residential service that is consistent with their previous routines, expectations and preferences, and satisfies their social, cultural, language, religious, and recreational interests and needs where possible.
-Daily routines of the residential service, including mealtimes and bed times, are solely dictated by the needs of residents. - 2.8.12 The prospective resident is informed of all fees payable including charges for activities and services that may have additional costs. - 2.8.13 Each resident living in the residential service on a long-stay basis enjoys the security of a permanent home and is not required to leave against their wishes unless there are compelling reasons for the move.
-Each resident is consulted with in advance of any move. - 2.8.14 The arrangements for the transition of any resident within a residential service or to a new residential service is carried out in consultation with each resident and a multidisciplinary team, including the resident's general practitioner (GP).
-All transitions occur in a timely manner with planned supports in place. - 2.8.15 Where residents express a wish to leave care and return home, they are involved in planning and discussing the best way to prepare for their move on.
+- 2.7.10 Each resident has a lifestyle in the residential service that is consistent with their previous routines, expectations and preferences, and satisfies their social, cultural, language, religious, and recreational interests and needs where possible.
+Daily routines of the residential service, including meal times and bed times, are solely dictated by the needs of residents. - 2.7.11 The prospective resident and/or their family or representative are informed of all fees payable including charges for activities and services that may have additional costs. - 2.7.12 Each resident living in the residential service on a long-stay basis enjoys the security of a permanent home and is not required to leave against their wishes unless there are compelling reasons for the move.
+Each resident is consulted with in advance of any move and has access to an advocate if they wish. - 2.7.13 The arrangements for the transition of any resident within a residential service or to a new residential service is carried out in consultation with each resident, their family/representatives and a multidisciplinary team, including the resident's GP.
+All transitions occur in a timely manner with planned supports in place.